-Whether it is chest day, back day, or leg day, workout should always start with a warm-up.
+Whether it is chest day, back day, or leg day, the workout should always start with a warm-up.
 Static stretches alone won’t help reduce your risk of injury.
-Start with 5 to 10 minutes of light cardio: a brisk walk, sometimes on the elliptical or a short stint on the treadmill.
+Start with 5 to 10 minutes of light cardio: a brisk walk, sometimes on the elliptical, or a short stint on the treadmill.

 Next, target the specific muscles intended to be worked on that day.
 Dynamic warm-ups like mountain climbers, bodyweight squats, and walking lunges help increase blood flow and heart rate while warming up muscles.
 Save stretching for a post-exercise release.

-Ingest a combination of carbs and fast-absorbing protein before workout to maximize results.
+Ingest a combination of carbs and fast-absorbing protein before a workout to maximize results.
 Carbs are the body’s preferred fuel source, and research has shown that taking whey protein prior to training will yield better results and increase resting energy expenditure by an average of 6-6.5 percent for up to 48 hours.

 Upon entering the gym, focus on getting in the “zone.”
-It’s extremely important that enables to tune out all other distractions and focus on what needs to be done.
+It’s extremely important that enables one to tune out all other distractions and focus on what needs to be done.
 For many people, this means listening to their favorite music, which helps them stay focused and motivated to work their hardest.

 Don’t attempt to squeeze in a full workout session in half the time.
-Crammed workouts increase chances of injury, and stops lifting as heavy as per one’s goals (the shortened rest periods hinder full recovery).
+Crammed workouts increase chances of injury, and stop lifting as heavy as per one’s goals (the shortened rest periods hinder full recovery).
 If one’s short of 45 minutes to be devoted to legs, cut back on isolation exercises and the total number of sets and reps performed.
-Make sure to give a scaled-back workout 100 percent effort.
+Make sure to give a scaled-back workout with 100 percent effort.
 Get in an effective, time-pressed workout.

 Fix Your Technique

-It’s imperative that a good form is sustained to ensure that correct muscles are targeted and decrease the amount of unnecessary stress placed on muscles and joints.
+It’s imperative that good form is sustained to ensure that correct muscles are targeted and decrease the amount of unnecessary stress placed on muscles and joints.
 Proper form dramatically decreases any chance of injury.
 As weights increase, one must ensure the increase never comes at the expense of good form.
 Maintain steady, consistent breathing throughout the exercise—inhale on the eccentric portion (where force isn’t produced); exhale on the concentric portion (where force is produced; the hard part).

 Seek Out Help

-Consider having a workout partner spotting on the heavier lifts, such as bench press, shoulder press, and squat, knowing that a person is there to help assist with the weight.
-As one gets stronger and aim to push the barriers to success, this becomes increasingly important.
+Consider having a workout partner spotting on the heavier lifts, such as bench press, shoulder press, and squats, knowing that a person is there to help assist with the weight.
+As one gets stronger and aims to push the barriers to success, this becomes increasingly important.
 Having a spotter can also let one go to complete failure with their lifts.
 While one shouldn’t do this every session—it can easily lead to overtraining—doing it on occasion can evoke greater training gains.